You are now leaving the Water & Sewer Department website to use a Miami-Dade County-approved 3rd-party payment provider.

 Answering "yes" to any of the questions below could be the reason your bill is higher than expected.

-- Did the number of people living in your propery increase?
+- Did the number of people living in your property increase?

 - Any extra house guests during the billing cycle?